3D tools on Linux

 There are several 3D modellers that are easily installable on Linux (esp.
 Ubuntu), and they are (in numero-alphabetic order by name) :

-Blender, Wings3D, and K-3D are easily installable on Ubuntu Linux via the left of the toolbar panel across the top of the screen --- 'Applications > Ubuntu Software Center'.
+Blender, Wings3D, and K-3D were easily installable on Ubuntu Linux via the left of the toolbar panel across the top of the screen --- 'Applications > Ubuntu Software Center' (in 2011).

-And 'mm3d' is easily installable via the 'sudo apt-get install mm3d' command.
+And 'mm3d' was easily installable via the 'sudo apt-get install mm3d' command.

 There are a few other 3D viewers that I should mention --- but I list them separately, because they may not be as easily installable on Linux (esp.
 Debian or Ubuntu) as the packages above.